 Addiction is particularly stressful for parents, so know that you are not alone.
-There is a saying from the airline to put your oxygen mask on first, before you help someone else.
-Emotions can feel overwhelming, so take time to help yourself feel better first.
+There is a saying spoken on flights that cautions you to put your oxygen mask on first, before you help someone else.
+Emotions can be overwhelming, so take time to help yourself feel better first.